guanlanxu/guanlanxu.github.io/_posts/2020-01-04-longitudinal.md

 ## Introduction

 A longtudinal dataset refers to datasets that contain two or more repeated measures.
 One big feature of this kind of dataset is the high correlations among those repeated measures, which violates the basic assumption of ANOVA and regression.
-The PROC MIXED (or PROC GEE) in SAS provides ways to specify the repeated measures.
-With an appropriatly specified covariance structure, PROC MIXED is able to conduct longitudinal analysis conveniently.
+The Proc Mixed (or Proc GEE) in SAS provides ways to specify the repeated measures.
+With an appropriatly specified covariance structure, Proc Mixed is able to conduct longitudinal analysis conveniently.

-In SAS, researchers can test a wide range of covariance structures directly in PROC MIXED.
+In SAS, researchers can test a wide range of covariance structures directly in Proc Mixed.
 A flexible covariance structure allows more accuracy but requires many estimations; a restrictive covariance structure would save power but may raise bias issue.
 In the case of samll sample size and multiple-group comparisons, researchers have to select the regression model and covariance structure very considerately to ensure an acceptable power.

 ## Procedure